treebeardtech/nbmake-action/README.md

           TB_MY_TOKEN: "${{ secrets.MY_TOKEN }}"                       #  <- secret available inside image
 ```

 **Connecting to other services**
 In this workflow, the runtime environment connects to Google Cloud Platform.
-This allows the use of the GCP command line, but the credentials are not passed into the docker image, so the `use-docker` flag is set to false, and dependencies are installed manually.
+This allows notebooks and scripts to authenticate with GCP.
+Note that credentials would not be passed into the docker image - so it is not used - the `use-docker` flag is set to false and dependencies are installed manually.

 ```yaml
 # .github/workflows/connect_to_services.yaml